DavidPal/whitespace-format-rust/README.md

 Note that input files can contain an arbitrary mix of new line markers `\n`, `\r`, `\r\n` even within the same file.
-The option `--new-line-marker` specifies the character that should be in the formatted file.
+The option `--new-line-marker` specifies the character that will be written in the formatted file.

 An opinionated combination of options is:
 ```shell